fmnoise/flow/README.md

      (else-if Throwable (constantly :unknown-error))) ;; this is also bypassed cause previous function will return normal value
 ```

-Ok, that looks simple and easy, but what if `update!` or any other function will throw exception instead of returning `fail`?
+Ok, that looks simple and easy, but what if `update-entity!` or any other function will throw exception instead of returning exception instance?
 `then` is designed to catch all exceptions(starting from `Throwable` but that can be changed, more details soon) and return their instances so any thrown exception will be caught and passed through chain.
 If we need to start a chain with something which can throw an exception, we should use **call** instead of `then`. `call` accepts a function and its arguments, wraps function call to `try/catch` block and returns either caught exception instance or function call result, example:
 ```clojure